Elephant: Evolution

-The earliest members of Proboscidea like Eritherium are known from the Paleocene of Africa, around 60 million years ago, the earliest proboscideans were much smaller than living elephants, with Eritherium having a body mass of around 3-8 kg.
-By the late Eocene, some members of Proboscidea like Barytherium had reached considerable size, with an estimated mass of around 2 tonnes, while others like Moeritherium are suggested to have been semi-aquatic.
+The earliest members of Proboscidea like Eritherium are known from the Paleocene of Africa, about 60 million years ago, the earliest proboscideans were much smaller than living elephants, with Eritherium having a body mass of about 3-8 kg.
+By the late Eocene, some members of Proboscidea like Barytherium had reached considerable size, with an estimated mass of about 2 tonnes, while others like Moeritherium are suggested to have been semi-aquatic.

-A major event in proboscidean evolution was the collision of Afro-Arabia with Eurasia, during the Early Miocene, around 18–19 million years ago, allowing proboscideans to disperse from their African homeland across Eurasia and later, around 16–15 million years ago into North America across the Bering Land Bridge.
+A major event in proboscidean evolution was the collision of Afro-Arabia with Eurasia, during the Early Miocene, about 18–19 million years ago, allowing proboscideans to disperse from their African homeland across Eurasia and later, about 16–15 million years ago into North America across the Bering Land Bridge.
 Proboscidean groups prominent during the Miocene include the deinotheres, along with the more advanced elephantimorphs, including mammutids (mastodons), gomphotheres, amebelodontids (which includes the "shovel tuskers" like Platybelodon), choerolophodontids and stegodontids.
-Around 10 million years ago, the earliest members of the family Elephantidae emerged in Africa, having originated from gomphotheres.
+About 10 million years ago, the earliest members of the family Elephantidae emerged in Africa, having originated from gomphotheres.

 Elephantids are distinguished from earlier proboscideans by a major shift in the molar morphology to parallel lophs rather than the cusps of earlier proboscideans, allowing them to become higher-crowned (hypsodont) and more efficient in consuming grass.
 The Late Miocene saw major climactic changes, which resulted in the decline and extinction of many proboscidean groups.
-The earliest members of the modern genera of elephants (Elephas, Loxodonta) as well as mammoths, appeared in Africa during the latest Miocene–early Pliocene around 7-4 million years ago.
-The elephantid genera Elephas (which includes the living Asian elephant) and Mammuthus (mammoths) migrated out of Africa during the late Pliocene, around 3.6 to 3.2 million years ago.
+The earliest members of the modern genera of elephants (Elephas, Loxodonta) as well as mammoths, appeared in Africa during the latest Miocene–early Pliocene about 7-4 million years ago.
+The elephantid genera Elephas (which includes the living Asian elephant) and Mammuthus (mammoths) migrated out of Africa during the late Pliocene, about 3.6 to 3.2 million years ago.